wdi-sf-july/notes/week_00_prep_work/day_1/dawn_intro_git/ReadMe.md

 ##Branching

-The master branch is where we’ve currently been working.
+The master branch is where we've currently been working.
 Normally this branch is reserved for production code, meaning that it is ready to be put on production servers for the whole world to use.
 Instead, development is normally done on other branches.
 Currently there are master branches both locally and remotely.

 Use case: Let's say you need to work on a larger feature that takes about a week, you want to create a separate code branch and start work there.
 This is called 'topic branch'.
 The idea is that you want to keep a clean, production ready master branch at all time.
 Why?
 Let's say a severe bug was discovered on the live web site, pointy haired boss asks you to fix it.
 You Create another branch from the clean master branch, fix the bug and merge the fix back to master.